-Card testing is a type of fraudulent activity where someone tries to determine if stolen card information can be used to make purchases.
+Card testing is a type of fraudulent activity where someone tries to determine whether stolen card information is valid so that they can use it to make purchases.
+A fraudster may do this by purchasing stolen credit card information, and then attempting to validate or make purchases with those cards to determine which cards are still valid.
 Other common terms for card testing are “carding”, “account testing”, and “card checking.”

 Fraudulent activity such as card testing is an unavoidable part of online commerce.
+Card testing, however, has consequences for the entire payments ecosystem, so merchants, card networks, and Stripe share responsibility to prevent it.
 At Stripe, we’re constantly improving our tools and systems to detect and reduce fraud, but you must remain vigilant with respect to fraud.

 How card testing works